xororist/leitner-system/README.md

 # Leitner System

+## Summary
 Studies project to implement the leitner system for learning, following Clean Code & Hexagonal Architecture principles.

+This project has been developed with:
+- .NET 8 / C#
+- Nuxt3 / Typescript
+- Docker
+- MongoDB
+- Github Actions

 To run the app use: